-But it wasn’t what NixonMcInnes did that made us different.
-From the start NixonMcInnes was based on new thinking and bold ideas.
+In our earliest incarnation we provided web services to SMEs.
+But it wasn’t what we did that made us different.
+From the start the company was based on new thinking and bold ideas.

 When Tom and Will met they exchanged two important pieces of literature.
 Tom gave Will the prophetic Cluetrain Manifesto about how web conversations would change society and business.
 Will gave Tom an Inc. Magazine article about workplace democracy in a cardboard box factory.
 These two ideas went right to the core of the NixonMcInnes DNA, where they remain to this day.

-We focused more internally and more strategically.
-Whether this was helping large organisations negotiate the compliance and regulations governing how you provide customer service on the social web, creating board-led social strategies that would change whole organisations and we were helping companies redesign their business units to effectively engage with the social web.
+By 2011 our work had become more strategic and broader than simply running campaigns.
+We were helping large organisations negotiate the compliance and regulations governing how you provide customer service on the social web and creating board-led social strategies that would change whole organisations.
+We were helping companies redesign their businesses to effectively engage in a digitally connected world.

 Tom Nixon left the company in May 2011 for what turned out to be an epic two-and-a-half-year sabbatical – exercising his need for freedom – and returned in October 2013 with more energy than ever before.
 Will McInnes took full control of the reins while he was away, before taking a new direction himself once Tom was back.
 Max St John became the new managing director.